TIBCOSoftware/snappydata/docs/security/authorization.md

 ### Adding Restrictions in Default Schema

-Users in TIBCO ComputeDB cluster have their own schema by default when they log into the cluster.
+Users in SnappyData cluster have their own schema by default when they log into the cluster.
 They have full access within this schema.
 But in some cases, cluster administrators may need to ensure controlled use of the cluster resources by its users and may need to enforce restrictions on them.

 This can be achieved by setting the system property `snappydata.RESTRICT_TABLE_CREATION` to true in **conf** files at the time of starting the cluster.